RobelTakele/AquaBEHER/README.md

 citation(package = "AquaBEHER")
 ```

-    To cite AquaBEHER in publications, please use:
+    To cite `AquaBEHER` in publications, please use:

-      Robel Takele, Matteo Dell'Acqua (2023).
-AquaBEHER: Estimation and Prediction of Wet Season Calendar and Soil
+      Robel Takele, Matteo Dell'Acqua (2023). `AquaBEHER`: Estimation and Prediction of Wet Season Calendar and Soil
       Water Balance for Agriculture.
 R package version 1.0.0.
 Available at
       https://cran.r-project.org/web/packages/AquaBEHER

     A BibTeX entry for LaTeX users is:

       @Manual{,
-        title = {AquaBEHER: Estimation and Prediction of Wet Season Calendar and Soil Water Balance for Agriculture},
+        title = {`AquaBEHER`: Estimation and Prediction of Wet Season Calendar and Soil Water Balance for Agriculture},
         author = {Robel Takele and Matteo Dell'Acqua},
         year = {2023},
         note = {R package version 1.0.0},